Rhinoplasty is a cosmetic procedure to change the shape and appearance of the nose to make it more in balance with the rest of the face.

 During rhinoplasty, your plastic surgeon can alter bone, cartilage, or all three, depending on your needs.
 Your procedure will be customized based on your anatomy, other facial features, and your surgical goals.

 Dr. Smita R. Ramanadham is a double board-certified plastic surgeon who can enhance the appearance of your nose and give your face more balance and symmetry.
-She also can perform many other facial procedures in the New Jersey, New York City, and Tri-state areas.
+She also can perform many other facial procedures in the New Jersey area.

 The Rhinoplasty Procedure